IB: 33 points overall with Three HL subjects at 655

 The Institute of Management Studies is highly interdisciplinary and has academics researching not only in Economics and Political Economy, but also in Consumer Theory, Management, Business Psychology, Strategy, Innovation and Entrepreneurship.
 The Goldsmiths research community that you will come in contact with is in fact even larger, and includes leading experts from Sociology, Psychology, Computing, Media Studies, History, Politics, Design and other departments teaching optional modules for the BA Economics degree.

-Finally, Economics at Goldsmiths stands on the crossroad of two amazing gifts given by the Goldsmiths Company to the University of London.
+Economics at Goldsmiths stands on the crossroad of two exceptional gifts given by the Goldsmiths Company to the University of London.
 One is the College itself, which became a part of the University of London in 1904.
-The second is the Goldsmiths Library of Economics, bought by the company from H.S.
-Foxwell in 1903, and housed, to this day, at Senate House Library.
-With more than 70,000 printed books, pamphlets, periodicals, manuscripts, broadsides and proclamations from the fifteenth to the twentieth centuries it is, together with the Kress Library at Harvard University, one of the two best known collections in the world on the history of Economics and Business.
-We are proudly celebrating being part of this tradition by introducing a third year module in our BA Economics programme titled Manias, Bubbles, Crises and Market Failure.
-In this module we will discuss past economic crises by utilising the substantial resources of the Goldsmiths library and contrasting them with the current crisis.
-This will let you use this world-renowned collection, as the past can give us lessons on what led to the current crisis, how to overcome it, and how to avoid future ones.
+The second is the Goldsmiths Library of Economics, bought by the company from HS Foxwell in 1903, and housed, to this day, at the Senate House Library.
+With more than 70,000 printed books, pamphlets, periodicals, manuscripts, broadsides and proclamations from the fifteenth to the twenty-first century it is, together with the Kress Library at Harvard University, one of the two best-known collections in the world on the history of economics and business.

 Contact the department

-If you have specific questions about the degree, contact Dr Constantinos Repapis
+If you have specific questions about the degree, contact Dr Ivano Cardinale

 This degree operates a formal system of minor specialisations, also called streams, which are explained in detail below.
 The core element of this degree, that all students have to take, are a number of modules that provide students with a comprehensive training in Economic theory and application.

 The Economics modules that all students take are: